Tiff Lacey: Career as an electronic music guest vocalist

 In 2007, Lacey and Russian DJ Bobina recorded the track "Where Did You Go", which was included on his album "Again".
 The track was remixed by Dutch DJ Sander van Dien (a.k.a.
 First State).
 This was followed by a collaboration between van Dien and Lacey called "Where Do We Go", included on his album "Time Frame".
 2007 also marked the singer's first collaboration with Tom Cloud – the track "Secretly", which was released on the A State Of Trance label.

 In 2008, she recorded two tracks with the trance duo Matt Abbott and Chris Chambers (a.k.a.
 Abbott & Chambers) titled "Where Are You" and "Strange Liaison".
 The tracks were released with remixes by Nitrous Oxide, Cressida, Carl B, Dennis Sheperd, David & Carr, Onova, Allan O' Marshall, and Karl G. These were in the Uplifting trance genre, after being included mainly on Progressive trance and Dance before that.
 The same year she also did "Don't Be Afraid" with Michael Badal and "The Sweetest Sound" with Nick Murray.
 Overall in 2008, Lacey was included on more than 30 original releases.

 Her collaboration track with Tenishia called "Burning From The Inside" won the award Best Dance Production 2008 at the Malta Music Awards.

 She recorded a vocal electronic album with Huw Williams in 2007 and it was released in 2008 under their alias name Rubikon and titled "Wonderland".
 The album featured 11 original recordings.
 Three of them, "Thing Called Love", "Why Keep On" and "Telephone" were released as singles with remixes by Morgan Page and Hakan Ludvigson.

 Her house music collaborations include: "Clockworks" with Amex, Natlife and Purepath (2008), "Dreaming" with DJ Zya (2009), "Sweet 17" with Tash (2009), "Beds" with Chus Liberata (2010), and "As We Ride" with The Henchmen (2011).

-Lacey's first solo single (she only had one solo song included on Ibiza compilation before that) was a piano ballad called "Show Me The Way" was released on 14 December 2009, with remix package provided by Ivan Spell and Gabriel Lukosz.
+Lacey's first solo single (she only had one solo song included on Ibiza compilation before that) was a piano ballad called "Show Me The Way" was released on 14 December 2009, with a remix package provided by Ivan Spell and Gabriel Lukosz.

 In January 2010, "I Know" with George Acosta was released.
 The remix of the tune by Beat Service was played on A State Of Trance.

 In April 2010, Lacey signed with label Loverush Digital for the release of her solo album.
 Later in that year she did a special appearance on Matt Darey's Nocturnal radio show where a one-hour guest vocal set consisting of her singles was played, including comments by Lacey between each track.